sambeck87/product_crud/README.md

 - **Can I use the code of this project**

   - Sure.
 We will be happy to collaborate on your projects.
-This project is MIT licensed.
+This project is MIT-licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>